metadatacenter/cedar-docker-build/README.md

 An included script called `./bin/build-all-images.sh` builds all images.

-It takes two arguments.
-Its invocation pattern is as follows:
+It takes two arguments and has the following invocation pattern:

     ./bin/build-all-images <CEDAR_DOCKER_BUILD_HOME> <IMAGE_VERSION>